LRamdhan/calculator/README.md

-# calculator
+# Calculator
-calculator for simple computation
+Calculator for simple computations.